Wissididom/Twitch-Discord-Clips-Webhook/README.md

 ## Prerequisites

 NodeJS v18+ (because I use inbuild fetch without any fetch-library).
-It probably works if you install `node-fetch-commonjs` but I have not tested that and it is not supported.
+It probably works if you install and import `node-fetch-commonjs` (`npm i node-fetch-commonjs` and `const fetch = require('node-fetch-commonjs');`) but I have not tested that and therefore it is not supported.

 ## How to setup